-- ✓ Projection of number of youth savings accounts opened; - ✓ Projection of number of financial education participants and/or sessions held; - ✓ Projection of volume of accounts, i.e. deposits mobilized; - ✓ Projection of number of promotional events held. - ✓ Projection number of staff trained; - ✓ Effectiveness of marketing materials; and - ✓ Test of operational process for youth saving account opening, deposits, and withdrawals.
+- Projection of number of youth savings accounts opened; - Projection of number of financial education participants and/or sessions held; - Projection of volume of accounts, i.e. deposits mobilized; - Projection of account activity; - Projection of number of staff trained; - Effectiveness of financial education; - Effectiveness of marketing materials; and - Test of operational process for youth saving account opening, deposits, and withdrawals.